Anikó Pelle

-Anikó Pelle (born 28 September 1978 in Budapest, Hungary) is an international water polo player from Hungary, who played for the University of Southern California from 1999 to 2002, and on the Hungarian National Team in the 2004 Summer Olympics in Athens, Greece.
+Anikó Pelle (born 28 September 1978) is a Hungarian and Italian water polo player who played for the University of Southern California from 1999 to 2002, and the Hungary women's national team in the 2004 Summer Olympics in Athens, Greece.
 In 2000, Pelle received the Peter J. Cutino Award as the nation's top women's collegiate water polo player.

-Aniko Pelle was USC's top offensive threat as a 1999 freshman, scoring a team-high 52 goals, leading to All-America honors.
+Anikó Pelle was USC's top offensive threat as a 1999 freshman, scoring a team-high 52 goals, leading to All-America honors.
 With a 3.44 GPA, Pelle made the 1999 American Water Polo Coaches Association All-Academic team.
 After recording a team-leading 64 goals as a sophomore in 2000, she earned the Peter J. Cutino Award as the nation's top female water polo player.
 In her 2001 junior season, she was second on the team with 81 goals and again earned All-America honors.
 Pelle set a school record at USC as a 2002 senior with 254 career goals.
 Pelle graduated from USC with a degree in business.